KrishPatel198/Krish-Patel/README.md

 - Looking for Cybersecurity or Software engineering internships for Fall 2024 or Summer 2025
 - Pursuing a Bachelor's Degree in Computer Science with a minor in Finance at [Michigan State University](https://msu.edu/)
 - Research Assistant at [Security, Networking, and Mobile Systems Research Lab](https://www.cse.msu.edu/~ghtu/research-projects.html), Michigan State University
-- Developing a great community at the [Spartan Cybersecurity Club](https://spartancybersecurityclub.github.io/) as the Operations Manager
+- Exec Board member as the Operations Manager for the [Spartan Cybersecurity Club](https://spartancybersecurityclub.github.io/)

 # 🏆 Certifications & Awards (click on hyperlinks to view certificates!)
 - **9th Place out of 80+** Colleges around the world in 2024 [MITRE Embedded Capture The Flag Competition](https://mitre-engenuity.org/growing-impact/ectf-embedded-capture-the-flag/)